chrhaeusler/readmedraft/README.md

     '{inputs}' \
     aomovie aomovie \
     '{outputs}'

+ comment: following "av" as input-timing is 'correct' based on the new annotation created by montreal forced aligner

     # for control contrasts, segment the speech annotation using timings of the audio-visual movie
     # NOW hosted on osf.io